DilkaSadunhari/Joke-App/README.md

 # **Jokes App** 🤣

-A Flutter-based jokes app that fetches a collection of fun jokes from an API, displays them beautifully, and works offline by caching fetched jokes.
+A Flutter-based jokes app that fetches a collection of fun jokes from an API, displays them beautifully and works offline by caching fetched jokes.
 This app provides a simple and elegant user experience with a vibrant purple theme.

 ---